Bob Laughlin, Luthier

 How long does it take make a guitar?

 For something I've made before about six weeks - I only work 2-3 hours a day now; this makes the process much more enjoyable.
-I only make one instrument at a time so there is lots of rejigging time involved, glue/finish drying time.
+I only make one instrument at a time so there is lots of rejigging time, glue/finish drying time.
 I spent a year making my first violin.

 How many guitars have you made now?
 Other instruments?

 74 guitars - about 150 instruments in all.
 I mostly make mandolins these days since thats what I play.
-For much of my life in luthiery, I had a good day job that allowed me to avoid financial struggle with time off for other things.
+For much of my life in luthiery, I had a good day job that allowed me to avoid financial struggle with plenty of time off for other things.
 And I lucked out with shops where I've lived over the years as a lifelong renter in Vancouver.

 When did you start?